- An extroverted introvert

 According to Meyers-Briggs, I am a Mastermind (INTJ).
 I love to laugh and to make people laugh.
 I prefer to plan things out, but am totally fine with spontaneity and adapt quickly.
-I like to take things apart and figure out how they work (including guys I've dated/am dating :P ).
+I like to take things apart and figure out how they work (including past and current love interests :P ).
 I'm analytical, contemplative, and love to learn new things.
 I'm also a night owl, am left-handed (ambidextrous for everything except writing), and prefer wine/cider over beer.
-Oh, and I've been playing the viola since I was 12 and chess since I was 8 and have recently uncovered a passion for bridge.
+Oh, and I've been playing the viola since I was 12, chess since I was 8, and have recently uncovered a passion for bridge.

 As far as interests go, I'm interested in a lot!
 My more active interests include:

 - Video games

-- Board/card games (favorites include: bridge!, chess!, cribbage, Settlers of Catan, Dominion, Magic: The Gathering, Ticket To Ride)
+- Board/card games (some favorites include: bridge!, chess!, cribbage, Settlers of Catan, Dominion, Magic: The Gathering, Ticket To Ride, Machi Koro)